coderanger/coderanger.net/content/posts/chef-telemetry.md

 # Next Steps

-Hopefully by now I've encouraged you to go drop us a line on [the pull request](https://github.com/chef/chef-rfc/pull/269), we really do want to make sure we only move forward with this if it is in the best interests of users and to do that we need to know what your interests are.
+Hopefully by now I've encouraged you to go [drop us a line on the pull request](https://github.com/chef/chef-rfc/pull/269).
+We really do want to make sure we only move forward with this if it is in the best interests of users and to do that we need to know what your interests are.
 If anyone wants to provide feedback anonymously or has questions not answered here, you can always reach me at <a href="&#x6d;&#97;&#x69;&#108;&#x74;&#111;&#x3a;&#110;&#111;&#x61;&#104;&#x40;&#x63;&#x6f;&#x64;&#101;&#114;&#x61;&#110;&#103;&#101;&#x72;&#46;&#110;&#x65;&#x74;">&#110;&#x6f;&#97;&#x68;&#x40;&#x63;&#111;&#100;&#101;&#x72;&#x61;&#x6e;&#x67;&#x65;&#114;&#46;&#110;&#x65;&#x74;</a>.